 Synopsis of La nieta de la maharaní

-From the flamenco of Andalusia to the kathak dance of India, from eastern Beirut to western New York, from love to disagreement, without knowing that East and West merge in a destiny that has already been written.
+From the flamenco of Andalusia to the kathak dance of India, from East Beirut to Western New York, from love to misunderstanding, without knowing that East and West merge in a destiny that is already written.

-This is the true story of Anita Delgado’s granddaughter, the protagonist of Indian Passion.
+This is the true story of the granddaughter of Anita Delgado, the protagonist of Pasión India.

 Maha Akhtar